 How is Imperium in Imperio a Different Type of Fiction?

-While other white American writers were applying traditional fear and gothic tropes to their stories, Griggs had to present a work that would help his readers overcome their fears, and by doing so, Griggs created a work of fantastic literature.
+While other white American writers were applying traditional fear and gothic tropes to their stories, Griggs had to present a work that would help his readers overcome their fears.
+By doing so, Griggs created a work of fantastic literature.
 Imperium in Imperio has transcended to a fantastic piece of fiction out of survival in a sense.

 As prescribed by Todorov, the fantastic requires the success of three conditions: